 Aaron has been Pastoring in Hancock County for over twenty years.
 He loves to share his experiences of fostering and adoption.
 His commitment is living out the example of his life mission – to be a “father to the fatherless”.

-Josh and his wife Kendra have 3 children as of now.
+Josh and his wife Kendra have 4 children.
+Their two oldest are biological sons and they have adopted one daughter as an infant here in the USA and their other daughter was an older waiting child from India.
 Their youngest, Violet, was adopted locally as a newborn.
 Josh and his family have a heart for orphans around the world and have ministered at orphanages in India, Honduras and Mexico.
 They love leading worship and teaching about our identity in Christ as sons and daughters of God.
-Josh and Kendra are currently in the process of international adoption and will be adopting a child from India.